Client Log for Artists

 Client Log is currently being prepared for iOS and Android.

-Related: Why not a CRM · Data ownership
+Related: Why Client Log is not a CRM · Why offline client notes work better · Data ownership